-After Google Chrome 69 update, some users might have noticed that the new tab page has also been changed.
+After the Google Chrome 69 update, some users might have noticed that the new tab page has also been changed.
 Now each time you open a new tab page on Google Chrome, 10 tiles representing your most viewed pages will be displayed.
 For some users, this new feature expresses a serious privacy issue as tiles can display the latest Facebook profile or Youtube videos viewed.
-Also, the new version doesn’t revert back to websites you removed.
-If you’d like to get back to the previous new tab page version or delete some of the shortcuts
+Also, the new version doesn’t revert back to the websites you removed.
+If you’d like to get back to the previous new tab page version or delete some of the shortcuts, read on.

 To restore your Google Chrome, you will need to disable the experimental option – a flag called New Tab Page Material Design UI.
 To do so, type